 Chris Beams discusses configuration enhancements coming in Spring 3.1: unified property management, bean definition profiles, nested

 Mark Fisher and Oleg Zhurakousky present what’s new in Spring Integration 2: Sprint 3 features used, enterprise integration patterns, channel adapters, tooling support, and what lies beyond 2.0.

-Jurgen Holler reviews the most important features that came with Spring 3.0, he previews the 3.1 version of the framework planned to have its first milestone release in late November 2010, and he takes a sneak preview at Spring 3.2 which is supposed to support Java 7.
+Jurgen Holler reviews Spring 3.0, he previews Spring 3.1, planned to have its first milestone release in late November 2010, and he takes a sneak preview at Spring 3.2 supposed to support Java 7.

-Josh Long and Oleg Zhurakousky present the Spring Integration framework, demoing some of its main features and explaining how it can be customized to create routers, transformers, splitters and aggregators for scenarios it does not already cover.
+Josh Long and Oleg Zhurakousky demo Spring Integration, and explain how it can be customized to create routers, transformers, splitters and aggregators for scenarios it does not already cover.